Pirates' Kuhl: Being in group of young guns is 'awesome'

 “It's unfortunate that it's just a short little in-and-out trip, but it was really cool,” Kuhl said.
 “It was my first time out of the country, so it was really cool.”

-Hurdle felt the 33-game spring schedule not only had run its course but more importantly had served its purpose.
+Hurdle said he believed the 33-game spring schedule not only had run its course but also had served its purpose.

+“That's a full plate and a lot of work days,” Hurdle said.
+“So I'm happy with all the work, the energy, the competition on the field, the attention to small details, the group cohesion, the team bonding, exercise.

 Sean Farrell is a freelance writer.